JuliaComputing/Cobweb.jl/README.md

 # </div>
 ```

-- Any `AbstractString` children will be inserted verbatim.
+- Any `Union{AbstractString, Symbol, Number}` children will be inserted verbatim.
 - Everything else will use the `MIME"text/html"` representation.

 ```julia